digitalcredentials/verifier-core/README.md

 }
 ```

-3. <b> partially successful verification</b>
+2. <b> partially successful verification</b>

+A verification might partly succeed if it can verify:

+* the signature
+* the expiry date

+But can't retrieve (from the network) any one of the:

+* revocation status
+* the issuer registry
-A verification might partly succeed if it can verify the signature and the expiry date, but can't retrieve any of the revocation status, the issuer registry, or the issuer's DID document from the network to verify the revocation status and issuer identity.
+* the issuer's DID document

+to verify the revocation status and issuer identity.

-For those steps that we couldn't verify conclusively one way or the other (true or false) we return an 'error' propery rather than a 'valid' property.
+For steps that we can't conclusively verify one way or the other (true or false) we return an 'error' propery rather than a 'valid' property.

 A partially successful verification might look like this example:

 ```
 {
-  "verified": false,
   "isFatal": false,
   "credential": {the supplied vc - left out here for brevity/clarity}, "log": [